iAnatoly/multiplication/README.md

 The script relies on several python modules:
 - smtplib and MIMEText, for sending the statistics over the email;
 - enum (or enum34, for python 2.x) - sorry, I cannot use a language without enums.
-If installing enum is a problem, you can go ahead and rewrite it without enums - it is a 2 minute job.
-It is just a very bad karma to do so.

-Sending stats over email is disabled by defult, go ahead and correct enable it (the configuration parameters are in the first 10 lines of code).
+Sending stats over email is disabled by defult, go ahead and correct enable it by editing multiplication.config file (I moved it to a separate file to simplify the updates).

 Enjoy, and good luck.